reduxjs/redux/docs/FAQ.md

 - [Twitter: Redux scaling](https://twitter.com/NickPresta/status/684058236828266496)

 <a id="performance-all-reducers"></a>
-### Won’t calling “all my reducers” for each action be slow?
+### Won't calling “all my reducers” for each action be slow?

-It’s important to note that a Redux store really only has a single reducer function.
+It's important to note that a Redux store really only has a single reducer function.
 The store passes the current state and dispatched action to that one reducer function, and lets the reducer handle things appropriately.

 Obviously, trying to handle every possible action in a single function does not scale well, simply in terms of function size and readability, so it makes sense to split the actual work into separate functions that can be called by the top-level reducer.
 In particular, the common suggested pattern is to have a separate sub-reducer function that is responsible for managing updates to a particular slice of state at a specific key.
 The `combineReducers()` that comes with Redux is one of the many possible ways to achieve this.
-It’s also highly suggested to keep your store state as flat and as normalized as possible.
+It's also highly suggested to keep your store state as flat and as normalized as possible.
 Ultimately, though, you are in charge of organizing your reducer logic any way you want.

 However, even if you happen to have many different independent sub-reducers, and even have deeply nested state, reducer speed is unlikely to be a problem.
 JavaScript engines are capable of running a very large number of function calls per second, and most of your sub-reducers are probably just using a `switch` statement and returning the existing state by default in response to most actions.